Print friendly version

 Doris attended Teen Missions for three years.
 This gave her sound Bible training and a lot of practical experience working with children and farming.

-Doris parentsChisenga has now nearly completed a mechanics engineering course after attending the GLO Bible college GAP Year (ZAM19c).
-He hopes to use this to continue looking after his wider family.
+Doris parentsChisenga has now completed a mechanics engineering course after attending the GLO Bible college GAP Year (ZAM19c).
+He will complete a degree in theology in 2023 from the Teka college, and is getting married in December 2023.

 Other People Involved